Danacus/RecipeViewer/README.md

 ## Building from source
 Clone the repository and run `yarn install` (or `npm install` if you prefer for some reason).
 Then you can use [electron-builder](https://github.com/electron-userland/electron-builder) to build binaries. electron-builder is already included and configured.
+Also make sure to run webpack before building.

 ## Help me find a cool name for this
 Send your ideas!